Pricing & decisions

 Bridging finance

-Security and exit route
+Security and

 Property value, loan-to-value, legal complexity, loan duration, borrower circumstances and the credibility of the repayment route are central.